ssieb/esphome_components/keypad/README.md

 The `keys` parameter is optional for the `keypad`, but then you won't be able to check for it in the `binary_sensor` and the `text_sensor` won't work.
+The optional `has_diodes` parameter is for if the buttons have diodes and the row pins are output only.
+In that case, set it to true.

 For the `binary_sensor`, you need to provide either the `row` and `col` or the `key` parameter.